PredictHQ raises $22 million to help Uber and others predict demand with big data

 The story so far

 Founded out of Auckland, New Zealand in 2015, PredictHQ exited stealth three years later with $10 million in funding.
-The very same year, PredictHQ upped sticks and moved its global headquarters to San Francisco, with CEO and cofounder Campbell Brown moving his whole family to the U.S. With another $22 million in the bank, the company said that it’s well positioned to grow its data science team and bring its demand intelligence platform to more industries and markets.
+That same year, its global headquarters moved to San Francisco, along with CEO and cofounder Campbell Brown.
+With another $22 million in the bank, the company said it’s now well positioned to grow its data science team and bring its demand intelligence platform to more industries and markets.

-“This funding will be used to grow the team, especially our data scientists who now make up about half of our team,” Campbell told VentureBeat.
+“This funding will be used to grow the team, especially our data scientists, who now make up about half of our team,” Campbell told VentureBeat.
 “We are focused on our correlation and prediction engine that will turn months of complicated data science work into a few hours for our customers.”

-Back in September, PredictHQ launched its first industry-specific product called aviation rank, which is designed for airlines.
-Aviation rank uses machine learning models to forecast which global events are likely to impact the demand for flight bookings — this could be Oktoberfest in Munich, or industry events such as the World Dairy Expo in Madison.
-The reason why a specific product is required for the airline industry is due to the fact that not all events are created equally — some are more likely to attract inbound air traffic than others.
-A major music festival or technology conference will likely draw people in from far and wide, whereas a local standup comedy gig probably won’t.
-By tailoring its product for niches, PredictHQ widens its appeal.
+Back in September, PredictHQ launched its first industry-specific product, called aviation rank, which is designed for airlines.
+Aviation rank uses machine learning models to forecast which global events are likely to impact the demand for flight bookings — anything from Oktoberfest in Munich, Germany to the World Dairy Expo in Madison, Wisconsin.
+A specific product is required for the airline industry because some events are more likely to attract inbound air traffic than others.
+A major music festival or technology conference will likely draw people from far and wide, whereas a local standup comedy gig probably won’t.
+By tailoring its product to niche markets, PredictHQ widens its appeal.

 According to Brown, the company will be working on similar product niches in the future, but for now it’s more focused on developing its main product.

 “Aviation rank has performed really well for us, snagging us a series of leading airline customers,” Brown said.
-“But the opportunity in front of us is vast so we are focused on sequencing our investment into our core product and knowledge graph to generate even greater relevance.
+“But the opportunity in front of us is vast, so we are focused on sequencing our investment into our core product and knowledge graph to generate even greater relevance.
 This creates value for all of our customers and target industries.
-We will be working on industry relevant products in the future, but we prioritized aviation rank early because airlines have very specific requirements.”
+We will be working on industry-relevant products in the future, but we prioritized aviation rank early because airlines have very specific requirements.”

-Big data is the driving force behind countless digital services, from issuing life insurance policies to unlocking insights into cities and improving public transport.
-Pittsburgh-based Gridwise, for example, bypasses ride-hail companies and targets drivers directly via a dedicated mobile app that uses big data and real-time alerts to inform drivers about potential ways to increase their earnings.
+Big data is the driving force behind countless digital services, informing life insurance policies, insights into cities, and public transport decisions.
+Pittsburgh-based Gridwise, for example, targets ride-hailing drivers directly via a dedicated mobile app that uses big data and real-time alerts to inform them about potential ways to increase their earnings.

-It’s clear that there is a growing demand for big data insights that help companies adapt to shifting consumer demand, which is often impacted by events in the real world.
+Whatever the industry, it’s clear there’s a growing demand for big data insights that help companies adapt to shifting consumer demand.

-“In today’s hyper connected world, it just doesn’t make sense for businesses to miss out on factoring the significant impact of real-world events into their forecasting, pricing, planning, and other business optimization strategies,” Brown said.
+“In today’s hyper-connected world, it just doesn’t make sense for businesses to miss out on factoring the significant impact of real-world events into their forecasting, pricing, planning, and other business optimization strategies,” Brown said.